9/19/24

 student work, 7 score

-When new IB visual arts teachers look at an artwork, they almost always overestimate the score because they don't know what a 4, 5, 6, and 7 look like.
-(Aspiring moderators, who are veteran IBVA teachers, get turned away all the time because they have a different idea than the master examiner about what a 4 vs a 5,6,7 should look like).
+New IB visual arts teachers struggle to accurately score their IAs because they don't know what a 4, 5, 6, and 7 look like.
+And actually, even veteran IBVA teachers, when they try to become moderators, get turned away all the time because they have a different idea than the master examiner about what a 4 vs a 5,6,7 should look like.

-If it's this hard for teachers, imagine how hard it is for new DP1s.
+If it's this hard for teachers, imagine how hard it is for new DP1 students.
 They have NO IDEA, even after studying the rubric, what a 4 vs 5,6,7 looks like.
 They think: As a 16yo artist, what's expected of me?

-This slideshow has its own limitations, discussed on slide 2, but it works best when presented and discussed by the teacher.
-My students (and maybe yours) want to see how good a 6 or 7 must be to reach the 91st or 98th percentiles, respectively.
+This slideshow has serious limitations, discussed on slide 2, but it works best when a teacher presents and discusses with students.
+That's because my students (and maybe yours) want to see how good a 6 or 7 must be to reach the 91st or 98th percentiles, respectively.

-(And I'm always reminding myself that if 16,000 students take DP Visual Arts in a given year, maybe 350 or 400 will score 7 on their EX.
+(And I'm always reminding myself that if 16,000 students take DP Visual Arts in a given year, only about 450 will score 7 on their EX.
 It's a scary-low number).

 11/15/21